Ready to drink

-Ready to drink (often known as RTD) packaged beverages are those sold in a prepared form, ready for consumption.
+Ready to drink (RTD) packaged beverages are those sold in a prepared form, ready for consumption.
 Examples include iced tea (prepared using tea leaves and fruit juice) and alcopops (prepared by mixing alcoholic beverages with fruit juices or soft drinks).

-There are different types of RTD beverages, each serving a different purpose.
-Here are the most notable ones:

 RTD cocktails

 RTD cocktails are cocktails that have been pre-batched and bottled or canned.
 The benefits of having such a drink is that the customer does not need to worry about balance, technique or having multiple ingredients at home.
 The idea is that the customer will open the cocktail and simply pour and serve.

 RTD cocktails date to the late 1800s, with Heublein selling pre-mixed cocktails under the “Club Cocktails” brand since 1892.
 The popularity of the RTD category has varied significantly over the years and between markets, most recently growing significantly in the US from the 2010s with brands such as Seven Days Cocktail Co. and OTR: On The Rocks..